-St. Rose Library:
+St. Rose Library

-Some sixty years ago, in 1941, the St. Rose Library used by Viterbo was moved from St. Rose convent, third floor, to what became Viterbo College Library, third floor.
-To execute this Herculean task, Sister Mary Catherine Walljasper, librarian at that time, organized a human chain of three hundred to pass the books hand to hand to their destination.
+Some sixty years ago, in 1941, the St. Rose Library used by Viterbo was moved from St. Rose convent, third floor, to what became Viterbo College library, third floor.
+To execute this Herculean task, Sister Mary Catherine Walljasper, the librarian at that time, organized a human chain of three hundred to pass the books hand to hand to their destination.

 The chain was made of Sisters from St. Rose and students and teachers from Aquinas High School and the city parochial schools.
-This extended from St. Rose, third floor library on Market Street, through the corridors and down the steps at St. Rose to the tunnel that runs under Winnebago Street to Murphy Center and then up three flights of steps to the new library where Sisters were waiting to shelve the books one after the other as they arrived from the human chain.
+This extended from St. Rose, third floor library on Market Street, through the corridors and down the steps at St. Rose to the tunnel that runs under Winnebago Street to the Murphy Center and then up the three flights of steps to the new library where Sisters were waiting to shelve the books one after the other as they arrived from the human chain.
 There were little slips of paper that designated which section and where the next book belonged: five thousand books arrived safely to the new library.

 The first book to come was Twenty Years at Hull House written by Jane Addams.

-|For nearly fifty years, the Viterbo College Library was located on third floor, Murphy Center.
+For nearly fifty years, the Viterbo College Library was located on third floor, Murphy Center.
 During these years, Viterbo College was growing in numbers and size.
 Books, periodicals, and librarians increased.
 The quality of the library became a matter of great concern.
 A separate standing library was desirable.
 However, financing was not available.